I’m sure this one doesn’t need explaining…

 You might not think of yourself as part of a hivemind.
 After all, you are you and other people are separate.
 But I invite you to suspend judgement for a moment.
 Not because it’s true, but because of one useful idea.

 If you are part of a hivemind, you’ll be darn careful about who you invite to join.
 Do you really want losers, predators and psychopaths inside your mind?

 If not, then keep them out of your life.
 Leave room for people you value.
 You may not be a literal hivemind, but they add their thoughts to yours all the same.

 The principle applies to social media, too.
-Contact might seem more distant over Facebook, but it makes up for it with quantity.
+Contact might seem more distant over email, but it makes up for it with quantity.

-You want to be selective with who you hang out with there, too.
+You want to be selective with who you hang out with online, too.

-So why not select a group of people dedicated to using hypnosis and meditation to improve our lives, share experiences and elevate each other?
+So why not select a group of people dedicated to using hypnosis and meditation to improve our lives, learn and practice?
 Out of all the hiveminds kicking around, you could do a lot worse.